 Applicants precluded from receiving a WWCC include persons convicted of an offence as listed comprehensively in Schedule 2 of the Child Protection (Working with Children) Act 2012.
 This preclusion applies if the offence was committed as an adult.
 In addition, if proceedings for an offence listed in Schedule 2 have commenced against a person and the offence was committed as an adult, no WWCC approval is given until the outcomes of existing proceedings are determined.

 Successful applicants are given clearance to work with children for a five-year period and issued with a WWCC number.
 The worker must provide this number to their prospective employer, along with their surname and date of birth for online verification.
-Employers are responsible for checking the validity of a WWCC prior to engaging any new individual for child-related work.
+With the 2018 legislative changes, applications must notify the OCG of changes in their personal details within three months of any change, or penalties may apply.
+Employers are responsible for checking the validity of a WWCC prior to engaging any new individual for child-related work, and it is an offence if employers fail to verify this without reasonable excuse.
 In order to verify the status of a WWCC, employers need to register with the current system.
 It is mandatory for the employer to conduct an online verification of the WWCC using the unique number provided by the prospective worker.
 Paper verification is not permitted under this new system; therefore, employers cannot accept the worker's notification letter as proof of clearance.